-In the scenario that Disney laid out for us, yes, Dinosaur the attraction would end up closing and be replaced by the Zootopia ride.
+In the scenario that Disney laid out for us, yes, Dinosaur the attraction would end up closing and be replaced by the Indiana Jones ride.

-What is possible is that the existing Dinosaur show building is left in place with the interior getting completely removed and re-done to fit the Zootopia attraction.
+What is probable is that the existing Dinosaur show building is left in place with the interior getting completely removed and re-done to fit the Indiana Jones attraction, but without any significant extension.
 This would be like when The Great Movie Ride show building was emptied for Mickey & Minnie’s Runaway Railway.

 When Will the Dinoland U.S.A.
 Transformation Take Place?

-What we need to keep in mind right now is that none of the plans Disney has shown so far have been green-lit and this Zootopia and Moana land may never actually get built.
-Josh D’Amaro went out of his way multiple times during the presentation to say that these are just “potential expansion opportunities” and that they are entertaining a variety of ideas for this space.
+What we need to keep in mind right now is that none of the plans Disney has shown so far have been green-lit and this Encanto and Indiana Jones land may never actually get built.
+They once again went out of their way to say during the presentation to say that these two intellectual properties “are being considered” and that they are still a long way to go.

 That being said, we think this land or at least part of it is closer to being built than we may realize.

-Not only that, it will take some time for Disney to decide on all the fine details of the land and come up with a construction plan.
-Early concept art is one thing, but when attractions need to then stick to a budget, things get more complicated, and it could take a while.
+First of all, it will take some time for Disney to decide on all the fine details of the land and come up with a construction plan.
+Concept art is one thing, but when attractions need to then stick to a budget, things get more complicated, and it could take a while.

-All that being said, our guess is that the new Dinoland U.S.A. replacement could open sometime in 2027.
+All that being said, our guess is that the new DinoLand U.S.A. replacement could open sometime in 2027 or 2028.
 That’s a realistic timeline.
 It gives Disney a year or so to finalize the plans and get started on construction, then 3 or 4 years to actually get it built.

 No, it won’t be a direct response to Universal’s Epic Universe (that opens in 2025), but nothing will at this point since Disney has been dragging its feet for so long to get new projects in the pipeline.